ninguid-owl/invocat-lua/README.md

 Invocat
 =======
-A nondeterministic, generative programming language by C & M Antoun.
+A nondeterministic, generative programming language for text by C & M Antoun.
 2015-03-18

 Contents
 --------
-invocat.lua   -- The Invocat lexer, parser, and interpreter
-README        -- This file
+    invocat.lua   -- The Invocat lexer, parser, and interpreter README        -- This file

     tests/
         test.inv          -- Simple tests
-    the-whale.inv     -- Markov example trained on some of Moby Dick
-    treasures.inv     -- A treasure generator
+        the-whale.inv     -- Markov example trained on some of Moby Dick treasures.inv     -- A treasure generator
         shipwrecked.inv   -- A random table

     misc/
-    train-markov.lua  -- Convert an input file to an Invocat Markov chain
-    the-whale.txt     -- Text file used to generate the-whale.inv
+        train-markov.lua  -- Convert an input file to an Invocat Markov chain the-whale.txt     -- Text file used to generate the-whale.inv

 The Language